 SWL funds support some key areas of engagement, including the global COVID-19 pandemic response, where Australian Red Cross has been a key contributor to the operation in the Asia Pacific region.
 Financial and human resources have been contributed to boost technical and coordination capacity for the Movement’s Asia Pacific COVID-19 regional response, including the remote and in situ deployments of Australian Red Cross delegates under health, risk communication and community engagement and coordination profiles.

-Funds also contribute to the long term support Australian Red Cross has provided to the Movement’s response to the complex emergency crisis in Syria and the surrounding countries, where the International Response team mobilised support to health programing for those displaced by the conflict.
+Funds also contribute to the long term support Australian Red Cross has provided to the Movement’s response to the complex emergency crisis in Syria and the surrounding countries, where the International Response team mobilised support to health programming for those displaced by the conflict.

 Total SWL funding over 2 years $35,000